 The FLASH+PSD has 27 individually configurable I/O pins distributed over the four ports (Port A, B, C, and D).
 Each I/O pin can be individually configured for different functions.
 Ports can be configured as standard MCU I/O ports, PLD I/O, or latched address outputs for MCUs using multiplexed address/data buses.
 Ports A and B can be configured to be open drain.

 The JTAG pins can be enabled on Port C for In-System Programming (ISP).

-Ports A and B can also be configured as a data port for a non-multiplexed bus or multiplexed address/data bus for certain types of 8-bit MCUs.
+Port A can also be configured as a data port for a non-multiplexed bus.

 MCU Bus Interface